The onset of the new football season always brings new hope, whether you’re a supporter or a sports bettor hoping to boost your bank balance.

 The reality, as we are finding from the number of customers looking to migrate to us from the platforms of some of our rivals, is that a more nuanced approach is required.

-It’s also about having modern CRM tools that differentiate between your customers and are able to boost your retention rates rather throw out database-wide offers that alienate large parts of your audience.
+It’s also about having modern CRM tools that differentiate between your customers and are able to boost your retention rates rather than throw out database-wide offers that alienate large parts of your audience.

 As far as sophisticated IT goes, we’ve just teamed up with Rackspace in order to implement our own private cloud.
 This will allow us to launch new clients in their own ring-fenced environment.